-Effective speech makers begin their speeches in different ways.
+Effective speechmakers begin their speeches in different ways.
 They may relate an unusual fact, make a surprising statement, or cite shocking statistics.
 Sometimes they ask a question, compliment the audience, or refer to an occasion.
 Sometimes they rely on a story to capture their audience's attention.
 Audiences respond to stories about people.
 People might forget what you wore during the presentation or some of the charts and statistics, but they never forget the stories you told them.

-[1] Nikitina, Arina (2017): Successful Public Speaking.
-1st edition, free e-book at bookboon. com - https://bookboon. com/ Storytelling can be defined as a structure narrative account of real or imagined events that is widely used in public speaking as a medium for sharing, interpreting and offering the content of the story to the audience.
+[1] Arina Nikitina (2017): Successful Public Speaking, 1st edition. free e-book at bookboon. com-https://bookboon.com/en/successful-public-speaking-ebook [21.05.2024]

+Storytelling can be defined as a structured narrative account of real or imagined events that is widely used in public speaking as a medium for sharing, interpreting, and offering the content of the story to the audience.

-The best stories may involve true facts from your life; self-effacing humorous facts about your mistakes; success stories from famous people's life and so on.
+The best stories may involve facts from your life; self-effacing humorous facts about your mistakes; success stories from famous people's lives and so on.
 Don't forget not every story will grab your audience's attention.